 I am a medievalist interested primarily in late-medieval England.
 I am currently an Assistant Professor in the English programme at Memorial University of Newfoundland’s Grenfell Campus.
-I’m the department’s first medievalist (!) and am excited to introduce many new courses to our expanding curriculum, both in our undergraduate programme and our soon-to-be launched Masters of Applied Literary Arts (MALA) programme.
-This coming autumn, I’ll be teaching the school’s first Chaucer class; in this iteration, we’ll be focusing on Chaucer’s courtly poetry.
+I’m the first medievalist in the campus’s fifty-year history (!) and am excited to introduce many new courses to our expanding curriculum.

 My publications include studies of Ricardian poetry (especially Chaucer and the Pearl-poet), Middle English etymologies, late-medieval dream visions (such as the poems of Charles d’Orleans), the works of J.R.R.
 Tolkien, and the intersection of formalism and linguistics.
 You can find PDFs of many of these papers on the Publications page.